 However, repatriating has a tendency to carry more exotic ‘baggage’ that’s accumulated during a stay overseas, and ordinary items now hold sentimental value for the average repat.
 When push comes to shove, these one-of-a-kind furnishings are more difficult to let go.

 If this is the case, shipping overseas is the usual choice, and contacting a relocation company is a must.
 Repatriates will not experience much of a difference with relocation companies than when they expatriated, except for employees saying, “Welcome back.”

 Luckily for expats going through the same process as before, organising a moving procedure should be more familiar.

 Expatica’s top five tips

 Regardless of experience, moving overseas is a big, daunting procedure.
 Overconfidence is as dangerous as inexperience.
 In fact, expats coming home are often faced with more bureaucratic work that originally expected.
 Do you know the laws your home country has for moving goods back in?

-“I have heard many French clients being surprised by the level of ‘red tape’ that even they are faced with when they come home,” says Willeter.
+We hear of many French clients being surprised by the level of ‘red tape’ that even they are faced with when they come home

 To help trigger a plan for your move home, here are Expatica’s five most important things to remember: